RIBO Responsible AI Use: A 4-Pillar Policy Template for Ontario Insurance Brokerages (2026)

 Pillar 1: Accountability and oversight

 The first pillar is competency and accountability for customer outcomes.
-RIBO frames it as a training and governance obligation: licensees “must be trained to understand and be able to identify when AI is” in use, and firms must establish “governance structures that monitor risks and provide ongoing due diligence and education.”
+RIBO frames it as a training and governance expectation: brokers should “be trained to understand and be able to identify when AI is being used” and the risks of using it, and firms should run “governance structures that monitor risks and provide ongoing due diligence and education” around the AI tools in use.

-The named officer is usually the principal broker or a designated licensed senior broker.
-The role is fixed in the policy and announced internally so every broker knows whose desk an AI question lands on.
+The AI Lead role is fixed in the policy and announced internally so every broker knows whose desk an AI question lands on.

 RIBO is explicit on the vendor-pass-through point.
 “It is a RIBO licensee’s professional responsibility to comply with the Code of Conduct” even when the AI is delivered by a third-party vendor.